notlre/Laboratory-Activity-3-4/README.md

 How to run:
     1. Choose any instrument out of the 4 available instruments.
     2. You'd be given options depending on what instrument you chose.
-        2.1 Guitar lets you pick if its an Acoustic or Electric 2.2 The other three instruments gives you an option to name your instrument and other details.
+        2.1 Guitar lets you choose whether it is an Acoustic, Electric, or neither.
+        2.2 The other three instruments gives you an option to name your instrument and other details.
     3. You can now choose what function to use; introduce, tune, play, and stop.